 Some scholars also hold that the old temple was in the same place as the present one and that the latter was rebuilt.
 The designs of the pillars are in the Vijayanagar style of 16th and 17th centuries AD.
 The legend connected with the temple goes thus:

 Once in Mount Kailash when Lord Siva was giving Gnanopadesam to Goddess Parvati she was distracted by the beauty of a peacock.

 The Lord got angry and cursed her to be born as a peacock.
-When she pleaded for pardon, Siva said He would join her when the `peacock’ worshipped a Sivalingam.
-After a long period of penance, the peacock found a Sivalingam under a Punnai tree and worshipped the Lord offering flowers it carried in its beak.
+When she pleaded for pardon, Shiva said He would join her when the “peacock” worshipped a Sivalingam.
+After a long period of penance, the peacock found a Shiva lingam under a Punnai tree and worshipped the Lord offering flowers it carried in its beak.
 The Lord appeared on the scene and the divine couple reunited.

 The shrine of Lord Kapali faces west against the normal practice of facing east.
-Of the five faces of Lord Siva the one facing west is known as Sathyojatham.
+Of the five faces of Lord Shiva the one facing west is known as Sathyojatham.